 Top Ten Biographies and Autobiographies

-Speaking of forgotten women, Hallie Rubenhold is the queen of brining ladies to the forefront.
+Speaking of forgotten women, Hallie Rubenhold is the queen of bringing ladies to the forefront.
 This book is incredible.
 And I don’t say that lightly.
-I learnt so much about the women involved in the Jack the Ripper cases in London, and I was utterly humbled by Hallie’s insightful and well-thought argument behind the book.
+I learned so much about the women involved in the Jack the Ripper cases in London, and I was utterly humbled by Hallie’s insightful and well-thought argument behind the book.
 Brilliant.

 Another heartbreaking read.
-Todd Fisher is the son of Debbie Reynolds and younger brother of Carrie Fisher.
-In this wonderful autobiography he documents his entire life with his mother and sister.
-It’s beautiful and funny, full of lovely anecdotes and packed with love.
+Todd Fisher is the son of Debbie Reynolds and the younger brother of Carrie Fisher.
+In this wonderful autobiography, he documents his entire life with his mother and sister.
+It’s beautiful and funny, full of lovely anecdotes, and packed with love.
 Their lives were not perfect, and he explains that, but no matter what happened they were a family of love.

-My most recent musical autobiography and this book is blooming phenomenal.
+My most recent musical autobiography.
+This book was phenomenal.
 I highly recommend you listen to the audiobook adaptation for the full experience.
 I laughed, I cried and I wanted to listen to it again the moment I finished it.

 And finally, another forgotten woman: Anne Bronte.
 Samantha Ellis writes brilliant biographies about books and authors, but this is my favourite.
 Anne Bronte is the youngest Bronte sister who wrote Agnes Grey and The Tenant of Wildfell Hall.
 She was the true feminist of the Bronte sisters, who wrote stories with women at the heart of the story regardless of romance or gothic horror.
-There’s not much documentation or imagery about her life but Samantha Ellis piece what there was to come up with a beautiful and well-deserved portrayal of Anne Bronte’s life.
+There’s not much documentation or imagery about her life but Samantha Ellis pieces what there is, to come up with a beautiful biography of Anne Bronte’s life.

 There we have.
 What would be your top ten biographies or autobiographies?
 Let me know in the comments below.
 I’m always after more non-fiction reads.